Mark Steyn: Defamation lawsuit

 An appeal to have the lawsuit thrown out, filed by Steyn's co-defendants (National Review, CEI and Simberg), was heard in the D.C.
 Court of Appeals on November 25, 2014.
 Steyn was present for oral arguments but did not join the appeal, preferring to go to trial.
 On December 22, 2016, the D.C. appeals court ruled that Mann's case against Simberg and Steyn could go ahead.
 A "reasonable jury" could find against the defendants, and though the context should be considered, "if the statements assert or imply false facts that defame the individual, they do not find shelter under the First Amendment simply because they are embedded in a larger policy debate.".
 A counterclaim Steyn filed through his attorneys on March 17, 2014, was dismissed with prejudice by the D.C. court on August 29, 2019, leaving Steyn to pay litigation costs.

 The defendants filed for certiorari with the U.S. Supreme Court in the hope it would hear their appeal.
 On November 25, 2019, it denied the petition without comment.
 In a dissenting opinion, associate justice Samuel Alito wrote that he had favored hearing the case on the basis that, even though the defendants might yet prevail in the case or the outcome itself come before the Court for review, the expense of litigating the case this far may itself have a chilling effect which would deter speakers.
 Mann said that he looked forward to the trial.

+On February 8, 2024, after a jury trial in the Superior Court of the District of Columbia, each of the co-defendants Simberg and Steyn was ordered to pay Mann $1 in compensatory damages.
+Mann was awarded $1,000 in punitive damages from Simberg and $1 million from Steyn.
+Steyn, who had self-represented, said through his manager he would be appealing the punitive damages, as did Simberg, through his lawyer.

+Regarding the one dollar compensatory damage award, Steyn indicated it vindicated his belief that Mann never suffered any actual injury.
+The two writers had argued during the trial that Mann become famous in the years after their remarks.

+In 2025 a D.C.
+Superior Court judge reduced the Steyn punitive damages payment to $5000.
+Law commentator Eugene Volokh wrote that the court did not disagree with the jury verdict that Steyn had libeled Mann through reckless and knowingly false statements.
+The court based the new figure on precedents and the actual damages to Mann.